 2. There is no IoT Platform that will completely work for your application.

-IoT Platforms generally solve a piece of the problem, like ingesting data, transforming it, storing it, etc. If your product is so common or generic that there’s an off-the-shelf application stack ready to go, it might not be a big success anyways.
+IoT Platforms generally solve a piece of the problem, like ingesting data, transforming it, storing it, etc. If your product is so common or generic that there’s an off-the-shelf application stack ready to go, it might not be a big success anyway.

 As we shared in lesson #1, create some basic and simple applications to start, and build from there.
-There are likely dozens of factors that you didn’t consider like: provisioning, blacklisting, alerting, dashboards, etc. that will come out as you develop your prototype.
+There are likely dozens of factors that you didn’t consider like provisioning, blacklisting, alerting, dashboards, etc. that will come out as you develop your prototype.